gridclub/r-summer-workshops-2016/data-extraction-and-preprocessing/data management and web scraping.md

 - the pipe!
 - **%>%**
 - this handy little thing comes from the `magrittr` package
+- replaces the first argument in a function with the object before the pipe
 - it makes code a million times more readable
 - keyboard shortcut: **cmd-shift-M** (for **m**agrittr)